ProjecticumDlerpDs/Metagen_SW/README.md

 ##  Part 1.1: Data origin
 -----------------------------

-Raw data was obtained from ditch water, and provided in FASTQ format.
+Raw data was obtained from ditch water and provided in FASTQ format.
 Files are located in server directory:
 /home/data/projecticum/SW/raw_data/

+The data was generated using Oxford Nanopore Technologies' MinION device, through DNA sequencing (version 9.4.1).
+A total of 288 FASTQ-files have been generated over two ditchwater sequencing runs.

 -----------------------------